 - Does not remember the previous mode when you switch it off

-- Prone to tangling
+- Rope light prone to tangling

 - Remote doesn’t have a long range

-9. Homestarry Solar Rope Lights
+9. Homestarry Solar Rope Light

 - Uses batteries and solar power